 Notes on History of Development

-In 2020, the Digital Development Team began work on the new UFDC.
-The new system will be released in beta November 29, 2021.
-Users on the UF network, including those using the VPN, can access the staging system for the new UFDC.
+In 2021, the Digital Development Team began work on the new UFDC.
+The new system released in beta on November 29, 2021.

 Earlier History: Until 2006, development focused on production tools.
 In 2006, LTS released the UF Digital Collections, which was initially a customized version of the Greenstone Digital Library Software.
 After that, LTS developer Mark Sullivan created SobekCM, which powers the user side and many production aspects of the UF Digital Collections.
 By 2020, LTS’s Robert Phillips developed the Digital Metadata Steward, which powers many production needs, and UFAR (pronounced U-FAR, with the acronym standing for UF Archives) which is the digital preservation system.